 Where to Reflect & Remember the Victims and Events of September 11 in Our Area

-Next week will mark 18 years since the attacks of September 11 changed our nation forever.
-For many of us the day marks an opportunity for peaceful and quiet reflection on the lives that were tragically lost.
+September 11, 2021 marks 20 years since the attacks of 9/11 changed our nation forever.
+For many of us, the day marks an opportunity for peaceful and quiet reflection on the lives that were tragically lost.

 Many memorials have been erected in our area to honor the victims of the tragedy.
-These quiet areas can serve as a great place to reflect on the events of the horrific day.
+These quiet areas can serve as a great place to reflect on the events of the horrific day, even during the pandemic.

 Here's a list of some of them in our area: